Interstate 35 in Kansas: Emporia to Kansas City

 I-35 passes through a toll plaza to continue on its own alignment running eastward through east-central Kansas.
 At Ottawa, it turns to a more northeasterly direction.
 After passing through the Kansas suburbs of the Kansas City Metro Area, it then crosses the state line into Missouri and into Downtown Kansas City.

 History

 The original plan for I-35 was to follow US-50 from Newton, as well as US-81 and US-177 to the Oklahoma state line.
 But when the Kansas Turnpike was created, a part of I-35 was created south of Emporia.
 The Newton segment was declined, and there was another routing for US-50 that traveled north (which is known today).
 The segments from Olathe to Shawnee were created by 1962.
 The relocations of US-75 and K-31 were finished by 1975.
 I-35 in Kansas (as known today) had its final modification in 1976.

 The Kansas Department of Transportation (KDOT) worked with the Burns & McDonnell engineering company to design a new interchange at Homestead Lane (exit 205) in Johnson County as a diverging diamond.
 The first interchange of its kind in the state, it opened September 28, 2013.

+In the 2020s, the entire I-35 corridor was designated as an Alternative Fuel Corridor for electric vehicles.